Regularized KL-Divergence for Well-Defined Function-Space Variational Inference in Bayesian neural networks: Experiments

 \subsection{Quantitative results on real-world data}

-We study the fidelity of GFSVI compared to the true GP-posterior on real data, and evaluate GFSVI on regression, classification, and out-of-distribution detection tasks.
+We evaluate GFSVI on regression, classification, and out-of-distribution detection.
 In all tables, we bold the highest score and any score whose error bar (standard error) overlaps with the highest score's error bar.